rackerlabs/support-how-to/content/how-to/cloud-databases/database-replication-with-cloud-databases/index.md

 2. In the popup dialog box, click **Delete Instance**.

 After you delete the replica instance, your data will no longer be replicated.
-You can delete the replica without detaching it from the primary database instance, but you cannot delete the primary database instance if it has replicas attached.
+You can delete the replica without detaching it from the source database instance, but you cannot delete the source database instance if it has replicas attached.

 ### Create and manage replicas with the Cloud Databases API